Farg0k/flutter_tv_media3/README.md

     *   **Type:** `String?`
     *   **Description:** The initial static text for the subtitle search button in the player's UI.
 For example: "Find on OpenSubtitles".

+*   **`findSubtitlesStateInfoLabel`**:
+    *   **Type:** `String?`
+    *   **Description:** Optional.
+The initial text to display under the button with additional info (e.g., API usage limits like "10/10").
+This text can be dynamically updated after each search using the `labelSearchExternalSubtitle` callback.

 *   **`labelSearchExternalSubtitle`**:
     *   **Type:** `Future<String> Function()`
-    *   **Description:** An optional function that is called *after* every successful or failed search to dynamically update the button's text.
-This allows displaying up-to-date information, such as API usage limits (e.g., "5 searches left") or other service statuses.
-The function must return a `Future<String>`, the result of which will become the new text for `findSubtitlesLabel`.
+    *   **Description:** An optional function that is called *after* every successful or failed search to dynamically update the `findSubtitlesStateInfoLabel` text.
+This allows displaying up-to-date information, such as API usage limits (e.g., "9/10 searches left") or other service statuses.
+The function must return a `Future<String>`, the result of which will become the new text for the info label.

 ### Data Flow

 1.  **Initialization:**
-    *   The main app, when configuring `AppPlayerController`, passes the `searchExternalSubtitle` function and, optionally, `findSubtitlesLabel` and `labelSearchExternalSubtitle`.
+    *   The main app, when configuring `AppPlayerController`, passes the `searchExternalSubtitle` function and, optionally, `findSubtitlesLabel`, `findSubtitlesStateInfoLabel`, and `labelSearchExternalSubtitle`.
     *   This data is serialized to JSON and passed to `PlayerActivity` as `subtitle_search` on launch.
     *   `PlayerActivity` forwards this data to the UI overlay, where `Media3UiController` initializes `findSubtitlesStateNotifier`.